LockedThread/pyo3_interior_mutability_experiment/README.md

-Let me create a detailed README for this experiment repository.
-First, I'll explore the codebase to understand its structure and purpose.

-Ran tool
-Now let me look at the key files to understand what experiments this repository is conducting.

-Read file: experiments.py

-Read file: Cargo.toml

-Read file: pyproject.toml

-Ran tool

-Read file: src/lib.rs

-Ran tool

-Read file: src/pyo3_interior_mutability_experiment/__init__.py
-Based on my exploration of the repository, here's the README I'm creating:

 # PyO3 Interior Mutability Experiment

 This repository demonstrates a Python-Rust integration experiment focusing on interior mutability patterns using PyO3.
 It shows how to expose Rust structs with interior mutability to Python while preserving proper reference semantics.